 First, a caveat: Gear does matter... just not that much.
 While quality gear is an important tool for landscape photography, the most recent and expensive gear is in no way essential to making inspirational, high-quality photographs.
 As you will see below, we are using old cameras with fairly modest lenses and are both happy with our results.
 We encourage photographers to invest more in experiences, education, and getting out in the field over continually buying the latest and greatest.
 Your photographs will likely improve more than they ever would because of a new camera purchase.
 If you have a bunch of spare cash sitting around, then sure, buy the best system you can afford but don't expect it to make your photos magically better.

-Unless we are backpacking or going for a long, difficult hike, we each take our camera and all of our lenses (except for the too-big 150-600 mm lens mentioned below).
-With our range of gear, we have lenses covering between 16mm and 280mm for our full frame cameras, giving us the tools necessary to take photos of a very wide variety of scenes and subjects.
+Unless we are backpacking or going for a long, difficult hike, we each take our camera and most of our lenses (usually choosing between the 70-200mm + teleconverter OR the 100-400mm lens).
+With our range of gear, we have lenses covering between 16mm and 560mm for our full frame cameras, giving us the tools necessary to take photos of a very wide variety of scenes and subjects.
 Since unexpected opportunities can pop up at any moment, we prefer to be prepared with a wide range of gear, even if an extra lens or two might make the bag heavier.
 Although it was not intentional, we each ended up with almost the exact same set of equipment so this list is representative of what we both bring along in our individual camera bags.

-- Canon 6D full-frame camera body - Still going strong after three years of heavy use!
-This 20.2 megapixel camera is almost ancient by DSLR standards but is a solid piece of equipment that produces good-quality files (not as impressive as a Nikon D810, of course, but enough to make large prints and high-quality digital files).
+- Canon 6D full-frame camera body - Still going strong after five years of heavy use!
+This 20.2 megapixel camera is almost ancient by DSLR standards but is a solid piece of equipment that produces good-quality files (not as impressive as a Nikon D850, of course, but enough to make large prints and high-quality digital files).

 - Canon 16-35 mm f/4 L lens - We have used both of Canon's other wide angle L-series lenses, the 17-40 mm f/4 and the 16-35 mm f/2.8, and the 16-35 f/4 is the best for our needs by a wide margin.
 It is fairly light, sharper than its two Canon companions, and produces a nice sunstar.